 Are you familiar with the phrase, “never look a gift horse in the mouth”?
 It is an ancient proverb generally used to caution people against being ungrateful and impolite when receiving a gift.

 Basically, a horse’s value is determined by an examination of his teeth because that is how you gauge how old it is.

-If someone were to give you a horse, immediately checking its teeth would be very rude, similar to immediately checking the price tag or looking for the gift receipt, when you receive a gift.
+If someone were to give you a horse, immediately checking its teeth would be very rude, similar to immediately check the price tag or look for the gift receipt, when you receive a gift.

 In this season of giving and receiving, it is sound wisdom.
 Be grateful.

 However, receiving fake gratitude is not the goal.
 I want to give gifts that matter.

 Likewise, similar effort and forethought should be exerted when considering swag for tradeshow, conference, and event attendees.